Aweinhof/discloud/README.md

 ./disquery.py
 ```

-To list all files stored with date and category, or
+To list all files stored with date, size and category, or

 ```bash
 ./disquery.py [category]